t-lanigan/data-engineer-nanodegree/project1-data-modeling-with-postgres/README.md

 # Project 1 - Data Modeling with Postgres

 The first project of the Data Engineering Nanodegree by Udacity.
+The task is to design a star shaped databased for a startup called sparkify.

 ## Instructions

+Follow these steps to run the project:

-To set up the database you need a instance of postgres running.
+* To set up the database you need a instance of postgres running.
 See the [website](https://www.postgresql.org/download/) for instructions.

-Then a super user named `student` with password 'student' must be created.
+* Then a super user named `student` with password 'student' must be created.
 This is becuase some of the sripts required that databases be dropped.
 To do this run `createuser --interactive student` and select `y` for superuser.

-To set up the database run: `make reset-db`.
+* To set up the database run: `make reset-db`.
+This runs the `create_tables.py` script.

-To run the etl run: `make run-etl`
+* To run the etl run: `make run-etl`.
+This runs the `etl.py` script.

-Run the jupyter notebook `test.ipynb` to see what is in the databased, or connect to it using the commandline tool `psql sparkifydb `.
+* Run the jupyter notebook `test.ipynb` to see what is in the databased, or connect to it using the commandline tool `psql sparkifydb `.

-You can then run `\dt` to see the tables and a command like `SELECT * FROM artists;` to see whats in the tables.
+* You can then run `\dt` to see the tables and a command like `SELECT * FROM artists;` to see whats in the tables.

 ## Schema